 The house was not listed in the 1936 and 1937 Blue Books and was shown as vacant in the 1936-1938 City Directories.

 On August 16, 1937, 193 Beacon was purchased from Grace Hammond by real estate dealer Ray C. Johnson.

 In November of 1937, H. Leon Sharmat applied for (and subsequently received) permission to convert the house from a single-family dwelling into a lodging house.
 He was a commercial banker and treasurer of the real estate firm of Warren-Stevens, Inc. which acquired the property from Ray C. Johnson on February 20, 1939.

 On September 6, 1940, 193 Beacon was acquired from Warren-Stevens, Inc., by Benedict Gerard Groder, who made it his home and operated it as a lodging house.
 He previously lived at 39 Chestnut.

-In about 1946, he acquired 358 Marlborough, which he operated as a lodging house, managed by Gerald J. Bovee, who previously had been a lodger at 193 Beacon.
+In July of 1945, he acquired 358 Marlborough, which he operated as a lodging house, managed by Gerald J. Bovee, who previously had been a lodger at 193 Beacon.

 On October 2, 1979, 193 Beacon was purchased from B. Gerard Groder by Jeffrey M. Rome and K. Cory Benson.
 That same month, they applied for (and subsequently received) permission to remodel the house and convert it from a lodging house into four apartments.
 In January of 1980, they applied for (and subsequently received) permission to construct a two-car garage at the rear of the property.